lincolnMK/mrataxes/README.md

 deploying on development environment (xampp/ wamp/ iis)

-1. prerequisites include:  PHP, CURL, JS/JAVA, internet.
+1. prerequisite software /services  include:  PHP, CURL, JS/JAVA, internet.
 2. Copy the folder of mrataxes to the localhost folder, eg htdocs for xampp.
 3. Start xampp server
 4. go to web browser and go to http://localhost/mrataxes/  and log in.